This article may contain links from our affiliate partners. Please read how we make money!

 1. Wall-Mount Range Hoods

-These range hoods are connected to the wall directly above the gas stove.
-They use a ventilation system that draws the fumes and smoke created by the gas stove into a piping system that is released on the exterior of your house.
+A wall-mounted range hood is connected to the wall directly above the gas stove.
+A wall mounted range hood uses a ventilation system that draws the cooking fumes and smoke created by the gas stove into a piping system that is released on the exterior wall of your house.
 This helps keep the air’s humidity in the kitchen low while cooking and filters out the toxic fumes, maintaining a safe environment.

 Some of the other benefits of the wall-mount range hoods are that they provide a good source of overhead lighting while cooking when standing directly over the gas stove.
 They are also very easy to clean and provide style and elegance that can harmonize with the décor of your kitchen.